glacials/twos.dev/src/cold/apple.md

 When I switched to iPhone, we had been using Google Fi as our carrier.
 We decided to stay with it because they'd recently started to officially support iPhone.
-However, after about a year we found out that Google Fi had been intermittently dropping outgoing SMS messages from iPhones, leading a friend and I to think we were ghosting each other.
-Once we learned this, we immediately switched.
+However, after about a year we found out that Google Fi had been intermittently dropping outgoing SMS messages from iPhones, leading one friend (I hope only one) and I to think we were ghosting each other.
+Once I learned this, Summer and I immediately switched off Google Fi to T-Mobile, which had a close ethical alignment around contracts and data usage.

 Even if this whole Apple experiment fails and I go back to Android, I can't see myself trusting Fi again after such an impactful and long-term bug that